 Because the follicle is open, its exposure to the air gives it a black/brown color.
 For closed comedones known as whiteheads, debris and excess oil is caught within the duct from the oil gland causing little bumps across your skin’s surface.
 Both of these kinds of non-inflammatory acne can be treated with daily glycolic exfoliation, and in some cases, extractions.
 Dr. Schultz emphasizes, “Glycolic helps acne heal faster and decreases breakouts because it decreases excess oil and removes clogging dead cells.”

 Anyone who has experienced even just one zit has felt how it can impact your self-esteem.
 Dealing with acne can range from mildly embarrassing to totally debilitating.
 Dr. Schultz understands this and advises that no matter what kind of acne treatment your dermatologist prescribes for you, consistency will help you get on the road to clearer, healthier skin.
-Some people may have to come back in for appointments once a month or twice a month and at the beginning of your treatment, you may even be coming into the office every week.
+Some people may have to come back in for appointments once a month or twice a month and at the beginning of your treatment, you may even be coming into our Upper East Side office every week.
 But it’s all worth it.

 Dr. Schultz says, “When we look better, we feel better.
 Treating acne breakouts can do wonders for self-esteem and confidence.
 I’ve seen teenagers blossom like a flower into happy, outgoing, successful people.
 I’ve seen such a difference in how my patients feel when their acne has cleared up.”